joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 }
 ~~~

-The custom event is called *showAlert*.
+The custom event in this example is called *showAlert*.
 It's invoked by a click.
 The element's host component has code like this:

 ~~~
 <app-button n-on-showAlert={(e) => this.someHandler(e)} />
 ~~~

 The argument *e* contains the `CustomEvent` object.
 It can carry any number of custom data.
+The `click`-invoker is just an example, any action can call a custom event, even a web socket callback, a timer, or an HTTP request result.

 ## Router

-Everybody want's a SPA (Single Page App).
+Usually we create SPAs (Single Page Apps).
 Hence we need a router.
 The included router is very simple.

 First, define an outlet where the components appear: